Momtaz Begum (professor)

-Momtaz Begum was an Awami League politician and the former Member of Parliament of reserved seat.
-She was married to Syed Rezaur Rahman, Member of Awami League Advisory Council.
+Momtaz Begum (মমতাজ বেগম) was a Bangladeshi politician, who served as a member of parliament for a reserved seat.

 Career

 Begum was elected to the Constituent Assembly of Bangladesh in 1970.
-She was a former chairperson of Jatiya Mohila Sangstha and General Secretary of Bangladesh Mohila Awami League.
+She was a former chairperson of Jatiya Mohila Sangstha and general secretary of the Bangladesh Mohila Awami League.
 She was elected to parliament from a reserved seat as an Awami League candidate in 1973.

+Personal life

+She was married to Syed Rezaur Rahman, who was a member of the Awami League Advisory Council.

 Death

 Begum died on 17 May 2020 in Bhooter Goli, Dhaka, Bangladesh.